 The building is gorgeous inside and out, with ceiling frescoes, golden accents, and ornate doors.
 It’s also the final resting place of Lord Nelson, the Duke of Wellington, and Sir Christopher Wren, the famous London architect.

 One thing not many tourists realize is that you can actually climb the dome for stunning views over London.
-It’s over 500 steps to the top, but there are a few stopping points along the way.
+It’s over 500 steps to the top, but there are a few stopping points along the way, including a Whispering Gallery.

 One New Change

 One New Change is the perfect example of London’s blend of old and new.